tm-minty/sublime-text-2-image2base64/README.md

 Press <kbd>Ctrl+u+b</kbd> (hold <kbd>Ctrl</kbd> and consequently press <kbd>u</kbd> and <kbd>b</kbd>),
 like ```u```rl->```b```ase64.
 Then input image url to be copied to clipboard as base64 code.

+*Please note that Sublime Text 2 doesn't support HTTPS so images cannot be loaded over HTTPS*

 ## Install
 ### Package Controll